Kentucky Air Guard assists with storm recovery

-Fourteen members of the Kentucky Air National Guard’s 123rd Civil Engineer Squadron clear roadways in Prospect, Ky., April 3, 2024, after multiple tornados touched down in the region.
-The Airmen removed multiple fallen trees that blocked access to about 100 homes.
-(U.S. Air National Guard photo by Senior Master Sgt.
-Brandon Hall)
+Fourteen members of the Kentucky Air National Guard’s 123rd Civil Engineer Squadron cleared roadways here this morning after tornados touched down across the region yesterday.

+The Airmen arrived with four trucks and multiple chain saws around 10:45 p.m. last night, said Senior Master Sgt.
+Brandon Hall, senior non-commissioned officer in charge.
+Working carefully to avoid fallen power lines with help from Louisville Gas & Electric and the Anchorage Fire Department, they removed several trees blocking access to about 100 homes.

+The debris was loaded onto trucks, and road access was restored by 2 a.m.

 |Date Taken: